godotengine/godot-docs/classes/class_textedit.rst

 - void **_handle_unicode_input** **(** :ref:`int<class_int>` unicode_char **)** |virtual|

-Override this method to define what happens when the types in the provided key ``unicode``.
+Override this method to define what happens when the user types in the provided key ``unicode_char``.

 ----